For FAQs regarding School of Physician Assistant accreditation status, visit:

 - I am an undergraduate student, how can I meet the patient care experience requirement?

-Clinical experience is difficult to obtain while enrolled as a full-time undergraduate student.
-But it is possible.
+Clinical experience is difficult to obtain while enrolled as a full-time undergraduate student, but it is possible.
 Look for options in obtaining a certification (nursing assistant, EMT, etc.) and/or direct patient contact experiences.
-Working part-time in schedule and on breaks is an excellent opportunity.
+Working part-time and on breaks is an excellent opportunity.

 - Is there a way to waive the 500 hour minimum clinical hours?

 Yes.
-Students enrolled at FSU can take the course PAS 2050, Introduction to the PA Profession, to waive the 500-hour minimum requirement.
+Students enrolled at FSU or UWF can take the course PAS 2054 Introduction to the PA Profession to waive the 500-hour minimum requirement.
 This course is an intensive exploratory course designed for individuals considering a career as a PA.
-However, the intent is not for the applicant to have no patient care experience, but rather for the student who will not quite hit the 500-hour mark at the time of matriculation.
+However, the intent is not for the applicant to have no patient care experience, but rather for the student who will not quite hit the 500-hour mark at the time of application.
 Minimal patient care hours will likely reflect negatively on the applicant during the student selection process.

 - Is working as a medical scribe considered for direct patient care?